uylulu/ip/docs/README.md

 ### Running the App

-1. Open a terminal in the `ip` directory.
+1. Open a terminal in the directory where the `uy.jar` file resides.
 2. Run:
    ```
-   ./gradlew run
+   java -jar uy.jar
    ```

 ### GUI Overview